In this class, we’ll learn how to use the package

 calculate the significance of the overall model.
 We can use the function

-is the same p
+pf. (the p is the same p in the

-stands for the F distribution).
+functions; f stands for the F distribution).

 cat("Overall model p-value: ")